 Rajit: In a public financial enterprise, data infrastructure falls under the IT Cost Center.
 So, every dollar we use should be monitored thoroughly and it would be analyzed against what is the return of investment, either in OPEX or CAPEX.
 With any macroeconomic environment changes the stress of managing and manipulating TCO becomes more critical.

-Justin: What we’ve noticed, especially with the COVID-19 pandemic…a lot of people are logging on first thing in the morning, and queuing up a dozen or so jobs basically to run and they’ll check on them later.
-The problem is everybody’s doing that all first thing in the morning, where we used to have a more sustained period of submitting jobs throughout the day.
+Justin: What we’ve noticed, especially with the COVID-19 pandemic…a lot of people are logging on first thing in the morning and queuing up a dozen or so jobs basically to run and they’ll check on them later.
+The problem is everybody’s doing that all first thing in the morning, whereas we used to have a more sustained period of submitting jobs throughout the day.

-Now we’re seeing more bursting periods like first thing in the morning, around noon time, and again right before the end of the day.
-What can happen with that is, in some cases people aren’t monitoring those jobs.
+Now we’re seeing more bursting periods like first thing in the morning, around noontime, and again right before the end of the day.
+What can happen with that is, that in some cases, people aren’t monitoring those jobs.
 They’re just letting them go.
-Normal workloads are still processing with our normal automated pipelines, and clusters that weren’t over committed before are now hitting their ceilings.
+Normal workloads are still processing with our normal automated pipelines, and clusters that weren’t overcommitted before are now hitting their ceilings.
 So again, you make do with what you can, but that’s an emphasis now on monitoring and ad hoc reporting and cost analysis that wasn’t as stressed before, is even more apparent now.

-TIP 1: Visibility both at business ROI level and everyday usage behaviour is required.
+TIP 1: Visibility both at the business ROI level and everyday usage behavior is required.

 How has the pandemic altered the way you approach TCO?

 Justin: For us, it’s always about on-demand vs spot allocation.
-Our standard practice is to launch clusters with only 10% min nodes as on-demand for stability, and use spot for all other nodes if possible.
-If clusters are starting to use 25, 50, possibly even 80% on-demand instead, we need to figure out why.
+Our standard practice is to launch clusters with only 10% min nodes as on-demand for stability and use the spot for all other nodes if possible.
+If clusters are starting to use 25, 50, and possibly even 80% on-demand instead, we need to figure out why.

 Lastly, we track Qubole Compute Units (QCU) and compute costs over time and make sure that rises/falls correlate- if your compute costs are going up while QCU is going down, odds are you are overprovisioned or should use different instances for those workloads.

 TIP 2: Double down on your best practices for financial governance.
 Here: Increase spot savings percentage without comprising SLAs.
-Look for data lake platforms which can do that for you automatically.
+Look for data lake platforms that can do that for you automatically.

 We are also constantly asking ourselves the following: